 I offer unlimited Microsoft Exchange Online, SharePoint, OneDrive and Teams data backups.

-Microsoft Email security (spam filtering, ant-ransomware, anti-malware and anti-phishing).
+Microsoft Email security (spam filtering, anti-ransomware, anti-malware and anti-phishing).

 A dark-web monitoring service.
 Contact me for more information.

-Hi, I’m sending out FREE computer tips and tricks updates twice a month, this is an example.
-If you subscribe via This Link, you will get FREE access to all my eBooks.
-I have designed them to help you get the best out of the technology you use in your business.
+I send out FREE computer tips and tricks updates regularly, this is an example.
+If you subscribe via This Link, you get access to all the articles and my bonus guide “Is your business ready for GDPR”

 I can help with: